 But my main concern is the conflict between ruby and gem executables, since it makes packaging for Linux distributions hard (for Fedora and RHEL in my case).

-#2 Updated by Eric Hodel about 4 years ago
+#2 Updated by Eric Hodel over 4 years ago

 - Status changed from Assigned to Closed